metacpan/metacpan-cpan-extracted/distros/A/App-LXC-Container/README.md

 # ABSTRACT

-**Currently this module is an alpha release.
+**Currently this module is a beta release.
 It currently only supports Debian (and maybe Ubuntu and some other derivates) using Pipewire or Pulseaudio as audio system and X11 as windowing system.
 Also see KNOWN BUGS below!**